Notifications process: registered medicines

-The sponsor can then make these changes to their medicine.
+The applicant can then make these changes to their medicine.

 Note: Manual processing and approval is still required for notifications to biologicals.

-Guidance on the notification process and the types of changes allowed to be notified is provided below.
+Guidance on the prescription medicines notification process and the types of changes allowed to be notified is provided below.

 - Notifications process: Requests to vary biologicals and registered medicines where quality, safety and efficacy are not affected